piglovesyou/flickGal/README.md

 ## Download
-[Right click on this link](https://raw.github.com/piglovesyou/flickGal/master/jquery.flickgal.min.js) or you can just download this project.
+[Right click on this link](https://raw.github.com/piglovesyou/flickGal/master/jquery.flickgal.min.js) or you can just clone this project.

 ## How to use